 AN/ This story was started before Half-Blood Prince came out.
-It is what i think could have happened in book 6 onwards, had a few key events been slightly different, see if you can spot what they are.
-Please stick with it!
+It is what I think could have happened in book 6 onwards, had a few key events been slightly different.
+2019 update: If you've been alerted that this story has changed, it's not because there's anything new; I'm editing the existing story!

 The other three were chatting away about something, but Harry's thoughts were a million miles away as he stared at the cobbled pavement beneath his feet.
 Well not a million miles away, close by in fact, in the Ministry of Magic's Department of Mysteries.

-Ginny was arguing good naturally with Ron and was calling on him for his opinion.
+Ginny was arguing with Ron and was calling on him for his opinion.

 "Oh," he said blankly, realising he hadn't heard a word they'd said for the past ten minutes, "I agree with Ron."